unspecworks/delta-omega/docs/BUILD_GUIDES.md

 2. Due to limited space (ULP switches share space originally intended for LEDs), apply a **minimal solder amount**, centered between pads.

 > [!TIP]
-> After soldering, temporarily place the switch above the diode to confirm there is no interference.
+> After soldering, temporarily place the switch above the diode to confirm there is no interference. and testing!

----

 ## Switches